 Muriwai - Gannet Colony

-The summertime is the peak season from December to March.
-Weekends are more crowded due to beach visitors and surfers.
-Limited parking, therefore, visit the colony either early in the morning or late afternoon at weekends; mid-week and spring are less busy.
-More crowded on sunny days and very few visitors during cold, rough days.
+The summer is peak season.
+From December to March weekends are more crowded due to beach visitors and surfers.
+There is limited parking!
+Therefore, visit the colony either early in the morning or late afternoon if you visit on weekends.
+Mid-week and spring are less busy.
+It's also usually more crowded on sunny days.
+On the other hand there are very few visitors during cold, rough days.

 Facts about the Australasian Gannets and the Nesting Season

 - Gannets often live in large colonies on cliffs, islands and coastal rocks completely or almost surrounded by the sea.

 - The male birds return first to their nest.
 The mutual bill fencing between the gannet pairs is an impressive greeting ceremony.

 - They may remain together for several years, some mate for life.

 - Each gannet pair has one egg.
 If the egg gets lost or broken within the first weeks, a gannet can lay a second egg.